 This is a piece of fact not easily understood: Near Pierrelatte there are 300 Nile crocodiles living in pure harmony.
 Actually this is not a natural phenomenon.
 The crocs are part of a program to protect the Nile crocodile and they had plans of sending them back to African countries.
 Our children just loved this place.

-This series has three blog entries, this entry about the scenery
+This series has three articles.

-In Provence we used this guidebook:
+In Provence we used this guidebook (in Norwegian):